furechan/mintalib/output/pypi-readme.md

 Concrete functions are available from the `mintalib.functions` module with names in lower case like `sma`, `atr`, `macd`, etc.

-Functions are polyvalent, they can be applied equally to pandas or polars data interchangeably.
+Functions are polyvalent, they can be applied to pandas or polars data interchangeably.

 The first parameter of a function is either `prices` or `series` depending on whether the function expects a dataframe of prices or a single series.